 Hornor, Townsend & Kent Client Types and Minimum Account Sizes

 As noted earlier, HTK doesn’t serve clients directly.
 It provides services to IARs, who in turn work with individuals, pension and profit-sharing plans, trusts, estates, charitable organizations, corporations and other business entities.
-The vast majority of clients do not have a high net worth (they number 5,167 compared to 1,205 who do have a high net worth).
+The vast majority of clients do not have a high net worth.

 Services Offered by Hornor, Townsend & Kent